Light Therapy Box: Treatment for Seasonal Affective Disorder

 Can light therapy improve seasonal affective disorder?

-In addition to any personal health concerns or light sensitivity, it’s best to get personalized recommendations from your counselor or doctor before purchasing your first light box for seasonal affective disorder.
-Generally, it’s wise to avoid blue light or LED lamps due to any potential harm blue lights pose to your body’s clock and heat from LEDs.
+In addition to any personal health concerns or light sensitivity, it’s best to get personalized recommendations from your therapist or doctor before purchasing your first light box for seasonal affective disorder.
+Generally, it’s wise to avoid blue light boxes or LED boxes due to any potential harm blue lights pose to the body’s clock and heat from LED lights.

-• Brightness levels and color temperatures: Look for lamps that project light at 10,000 lux, which is a measurement of how much light the lamp delivers.
+• Brightness levels and color temperatures: Look for boxes that project light at 10,000 lux, which is a measurement of how much light the box delivers.

-• Plastic filter: Most quality light therapy lamps include a plastic filter that removes most, if not all, ultraviolet waves, which can cause eye damage.
+• Plastic filter: Most quality light therapy boxes include a plastic filter that removes most, if not all, ultraviolet waves, which can cause eye damage.

 • Design: There are many different styles and designs.
 Some include an adjustable arm and other features that make them easy to assemble as a desk light, on a bedside table, or in a favorite reading spot.